 Now, existing operators are launching next-gen high-throughput satellites and new entrants are deploying thousands of satellites in LEO, multiplying on-orbit capacity by orders of magnitude.
 Catalyzed by a massive reduction in launch costs and step-change improvements in manufacturing, these new entrants now look to disrupt SatCom’s relationship with ground networks, and hope to be more independent of them, being able to route traffic themselves, and serve as alternative routes that data can take as it is transferred across the globe.
 In this, the new era of SatCom is becoming ushering in a new era of the internet itself.

 With previously unprecedented amounts of capacity being launched into orbit, and OISLs allowing LEO satellites to rapidly bounce large amounts of data off each other, these constellations are able to move signals from host-to-host on their own from anywhere in the world.
 These satellite operators will most specifically expand on the submarine fiber cables currently used to manage international internet traffic, effectively creating direct “orbital fiber lines” that can connect hosts across the globe directly or in conjunction with ground networks.
 With this innovation, these new entrants would become internet backbone providers, the group of Tier 1 ISPs that manage the world’s internet traffic.

-In its early days, satellite communications were poised to connect the world through broadcasting, and succeeded.
-As the world’s focus moved from TV to the internet, satellite operators were forced to watch from the sidelines as they faced strong headwinds from the cost of launch and technical hurdles to keep up with an evolving terrestrial internet infrastructure.
-With technical advancements in communications, manufacturing, and the reduced cost of launch introduced by SpaceX, the 2020s will mark the decade in which SatCom is finally able to mature and match the pace of innovations of ground networks.
+In its early daysin the history of satellite communications, many thought it would connect the world through broadcasting, and succeeded.
+As the world’s focus moved from TV to the internet, satellite operators were forced to watch from the sidelines as they faced strong headwinds.
+The cost of launch and technical hurdles made it difficult to keep up with an evolving terrestrial internet infrastructure.
+SpaceX has introduced technical advancements in communications, manufacturing, and the reduced cost of launch.
+The 2020s will mark the decade in which SatCom internet can finally mature and match the pace of innovations of ground networks.